SheikhAsha/Project_1/README.md

 ## 30 Day Retention: Player spending

-For the lifecycle of the game it did not factor in retain players as not retained players spending more based of location.
+For the lifecycle of the game based off location, player spending did not factor in retained players and not retained players.
 Looking at age as well it is shown that retained played tended to spend less.
 The age range that was viewed as 6 to 33 years old.

 ![Retention player spending by location](./Images/playerSpending_location.png)
 ![Retention player spending by age](./Images/playerSpending_age.png)